Wartburg Community Symphony_Final-Black

 Waverly, IA 50677

-Whether contributing by mail or online, please email a digital copy of your advertisement (JPG, PNG, or PDF) to Kim Folkers at kimberly.folkers@wartburg.edu at your earliest convenience but not later than August 15, so it can be included in all four concert programs.
+Payment due: Whether contributing by mail or online, please email a digital copy of your advertisement (JPG, PNG, or PDF) to Kim Folkers at kimberly.folkers@wartburg.edu at your earliest convenience but not later than Sept.
+15, so it can be included in all four concert programs.

 The Alan and Patricia Hagen Legacy of Music Scholarship (HLMS) Endowment